-- Dating violence means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship and the frequency of interaction between the persons involved in the relationship - Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction - Immediate family member means, with respect to a person: - A spouse, parent, brother or sister, or child of that person, or an individual to whom that person stands in the position or place of a parent; or - Any other person living in the household of that person and related to that person by blood and marriage - Stalking means: - To follow, pursue, or repeatedly commit acts with the intent to kill, injure, harass, or intimidate; or - To place under surveillance with the intent to kill, injure, harass, or intimidate another person; and - In the course of, or as a result of, such following, pursuit, surveillance, or repeatedly committed acts, to place a person in reasonable fear of the death of, or serious bodily injury to, or to cause substantial emotional harm to (1) that person, (2) a member of the immediate family of that person, or (3) the spouse or intimate partner of that person
+- Dating violence means violence committed by a person: - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship; the type of relationship; and the frequency of interaction between the persons involved in the relationship. - Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+The term "spouse or intimate partner of the victim" includes a person who is or has been in a social relationship of a romantic or intimate nature with the victim, as determined by the length of the relationship, the type of the relationship, and the frequency of interaction between the persons involved in the relationship. - Sexual assault means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent. - Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: fear for the person's individual safety or the safety of others; or suffer substantial emotional distress.

-4.6.3 Notification [24 CFR 5.2305(a)]
+4.6.3 Notification [24 CFR 5.2005(a)]